EOEPCA/resource-registration/docs/user-guide/harvester-tutorial-part2.md

 # Harvester Developer Guide Part 2 - Worker implementation with Python

-This chapter covers implementing new individual tasks for workflow orchestration and configuring the worker to manage their execution.
+This chapter covers implementing the tasks for the workflow we created in the [first part](harvester-tutorial-part1.md) of this tutorial.
+The workflow definition file and code samples can be found in the [Registration Harvester repository](https://github.com/EOEPCA/registration-harvester).

 ## Understanding the `TaskHandler`